 Welcome to Drug Safe Solano

-Solano Stakeholders, government agencies and community folks wanted to do something to address opioid addiction issues in our community.
-The Solano Coalition for Better Health took the lead and formed the Solano Opioid Safety Coalition (name change: Drug Safe Solano) in the Fall of 2018.
+The Solano Coalition for Better Health took the lead and formed Drug Safe Solano, formerly the Solano Opioid Safety Coalition in 2018.

-We are committed to saving lives by preventing overdoses by reducing the number of opioid prescriptions, safe disposal of prescriptions, expanding access to Medication Assisted Treatment (MAT), outpatient treatment and resources, and increasing public education.
+- We are committed to saving lives by preventing opioid overdoses and deaths through reducing the number of opioid prescriptions and providing education and resources for the safe disposal of prescription opioids.

 - We will work to expand access to Medication-Assisted Treatment and other forms of treatment, in both inpatient and outpatient settings.